 Understanding the Difference Between SharePoint Forms and Microsoft Forms Link to heading

 When it comes to collecting information or input from users in the Microsoft ecosystem, two popular tools often come up, SharePoint Forms and Microsoft Forms.
-While they may sound similar, they serve different purposes and shine in different scenarios.
+Because both are used to gather responses, they are often confused with one another.
+In practice, though, they solve very different problems.
 Here’s a quick breakdown of the key differences to help you choose the right tool for your needs.

 What Are Microsoft Forms?
 Link to heading